Bruxism Treatment

 How Is Bruxism Treated?

-At the Advanced Dental Wellness Center, we can create a custom mouthguard to cure bruxism.
+At the Advanced Dental Wellness Center, we can create a custom night guard for teeth grinding to cure bruxism.
 We will analyze your teeth for wear and tear, identify bruxism and then take a mold of your teeth.
 We will use the mold to create a custom mouth guard which perfectly fits your teeth.

 Simply wear the mouth guard when you sleep and you will no longer have to deal with bruxism damaging your teeth or causing you nasty jaw pain.
 Our bruxism guards provide a simple and long-term solution to teeth grinding.
 This treatment is low cost, and in just two appointments you can have a mouth guard that will provide protection against bruxism for years!